-Salvatore holds advanced degrees in Economics and Industrial Economics from the University of Rome Tor Vergata and the University of East Anglia respectively; his professional interests include antitrust damages estimation and the telecom and media industries.
+Salvatore holds advanced degrees in Economics and Industrial Economics from the University of Rome Tor Vergata and the University of East Anglia respectively.

 Not everything that counts can be counted, and not everything that can be counted counts